| Risk Factors

 - Skipped contractions (beats) of the heart

-Arrhythmias may be short bursts of abnormal rhythms or last longer.
-Most will not affect overall health but some arrythmias can slow the flow of blood to the body or increase the risk of other medical conditions such as stroke.
+Most will not affect overall health.
+Some arrhythmias can slow the flow of blood to the body or increase the risk of other health problems such as stroke.

-The contraction of the heart is controlled by an electrical impulse.
-The impulse starts in a group of cells called the sinoatrial (SA) node and moves from the top to the bottom of the heart.
+The action of the heart is controlled by an electrical signal.
+The signal starts in a group of cells called the sinoatrial (SA) node and moves from the top to the bottom of the heart.
 The heart will contract first in the upper areas of the heart called the atria and then the lower areas of the heart called the ventricles.
 Arrhythmias may occur if:

-- The sinus node is damaged and can not send normal electrical impulses
+- The sinus node is damaged and cannot send normal electrical signals

-- The electrical impulse can not travel smoothly through the heart
+- The electrical signal cannot travel smoothly through the heart

-- Other influences like hormones or drugs stimulate the SA node
+- Other influences like hormones or drugs make the SA node overreact

-- Other areas of the heart stimulate a contraction that does not match the pattern of the SA node
+- Other areas of the heart start an action that does not match the pattern of the SA node

 Conduction Pathways of the Heart